-The online news source ATTN: spoke to Randy to explore the experiences of men who suffer domestic violence.
-Randy talks about how binary gender stereotypes can keep men in abusive relationships and make it difficult for men to seek help recovering from abuse.
+The online news source ATTN: spoke with Randy Flood to explore the experiences of men who suffer domestic violence.
+Flood talks about how binary gender stereotypes can keep men in abusive relationships and make it difficult for men to seek help recovering from abuse.

 The cultural stigma around abused men may stem from the common male tendency to avoid asking for help, Randy Flood, the co-founder of the Men’s Resource Center of West Michigan, told ATTN:.
 Men in general are less likely to seek counseling for mental health issues, according to the American Psychological Association.